-It has been over three years since the Deepwater Horizon oil spill and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
+It has been four years since the Deepwater Horizon oil spill, and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
 The American Sportfishing Association (ASA) remains engaged in the two primary processes that will shape major investments in the Gulf of Mexico region aimed at economic and natural resource restoration.

 The Natural Resource Damage Assessment (NRDA) process is moving forward led by the National Oceanic and Atmospheric Administration and projects have begun to be funded using the $1 billion in funds BP has already made available in an “Early Restoration” fund.
-The other major source of funding for Gulf restoration will come from penalties assessed to BP through provisions in the Clean Water Act (CWA).
+The other major source of funding for Gulf restoration distributed by the National Fish and Wildlife Foundation (NFWF) will come from penalties assessed to BP through provisions in the Clean Water Act (CWA).

-Recreational fishing contributes $41 billion dollars in economic output in the Gulf Coast region annually and supports more than 300,000 jobs.
+Recreational fishing contributes $41 billion in economic output in the Gulf Coast region annually and supports over 300,000 jobs.
 This legislation provides a strong framework for long-term investment in business recovery and fisheries resources.

 To learn more about the RESTORE Act, click here to view a fact sheet.

 On January 29, 2013 the Gulf Coast Ecosystem Restoration Council, the body charged with developing and overseeing implementation of a comprehensive plan to help restore the ecosystem and economy of the Gulf Coast region in the wake of the Deepwater Horizon oil spill per the RESTORE Act, released the “Path Forward to Restoring the Gulf Coast: A Proposed Comprehensive Plan”.
 This plan reflects the work done thus far in creating a detailed comprehensive restoration plan.